West Point Traditions

 Class Rings

-At the beginning of the year, Firsties receive their class rings during the Ring Weekend ring ceremony.
-Following the ceremony, the Plebes from each company lie in wait to serenade them with a funny verse called The Ring Poop to celebrate their new rings.
+At the beginning of the year, fourth-class cadets, known as firsties, receive their class rings during a Ring Weekend ceremony.
+Following the ceremony, first-class cadets, or plebes, from each company lie in wait to serenade upperclassmen with a funny verse called "The Ring Poop" to celebrate their new rings.

 Special Dinners

-Throughout the year, all cadets will attend special formal dinners in the Cadet Mess Hall to celebrate national personages and honored members of the Long Gray Line.
+Throughout the year, cadets attend special formal dinners in the Cadet Mess Hall to celebrate national personages and honored members of the Long Gray Line.
 These include the Thayer Award Dinner, Nininger Award Dinner, Flipper Award Dinner, and Founder’s Day Dinner.

 Academic Traditions

-The Sosh Run
+Sosh Run

 Sedgewick’s Spurs